bigbamboo-jp/vegas-pro-cbt/README.md

 * Windows 10, 11
 * VEGAS Pro 14 or later
 ## How to use
-* Back up
+* Backup
-  Run "save.bat" in the folder of the item you want to back up.
+  Run "save.bat" in the folder of the item you want to backup.
 * Restore
   Run the backup file (it will contain the date of the backup in the file name).
 ## About trademarks